How to adjust aperture on a digital camera

 Adjusting the aperture on a digital camera can greatly impact the outcome of your photos, but it’s important to avoid some common mistakes that can negatively affect your images.
 Here are a few mistakes to watch out for:

-See also Best 20mp digital camera in india
+See also Best digital camera replacement battery

 1. Using the Wrong Aperture for the Situation